Genivia/ugrep/README.md

             priority over --include-fs mounts.
 This option may be repeated.

 These options control recursive searches across file systems.
-Mounted devices and symbolic links to mounted devices may be included or excluded from recursive searches by specifying a mount point or a directory pathname located in the file system to identify the file system.
+Mounted devices and symbolic links to files and directories located on mounted devices may be included or excluded from recursive searches by specifying a mount point or a directory pathname located in the file system to identify the file system.

 A list of mounted file systems is typically stored in `/etc/mtab`.